CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp route-reflection outbound-policy</h>

-Allows an outbound peer policy to modify the attributes for reflected routes.
+Allows an outbound neighbor policy to modify the attributes for reflected routes.
 Typically, reflected routes have to retain their original attributes.
 The default setting is `off`.

 ### Command Syntax